Discrimination against men: Nursing

 Discrimination against men has been described in the healthcare sector due to gender stereotypes and prejudice.
 In a study of male nurses educators, discrimination was described as a common practice.
 It included rejection from patients, rejection to support career prospects from hospital management, and having to pay their own expenses during education where female students received stipends.
 Negative experiences of male nurses included rejection, discrimination, accusations from patients and families; harassment and lack of support from female colleagues, managers, and educators.

-After the 'feminisation of nursing' in the 19th century, it became socially inappropriate for males to provide intimate care for female patients, such as inserting a catheter.
+After the "feminization of nursing" in the 19th century, it became socially inappropriate for males to provide intimate care for female patients, such as inserting a catheter.
 It was also theorised that men were not fit for nursing because the rough hands of men were "not fitted to touch, bathe and dress wounded limbs".
-Some people view that male nurses do not confirm to the traditional gender stereotyped role that women are the caretakers, and many consider nursing to be a women-only profession.
+Some people view that male nurses do not conform to the traditional gender stereotyped role that women are the caretakers, and many consider nursing to be a women-only profession.

 In 2006, a male nurse won a discriminatory case against the National Health Service which refused to let him perform procedures on women without a female chaperone.
 Female nurses did not have this rule.

 Teachers

-Compared to identical women, male elementary school teachers are perceived as having a greater safety threat to children, less likeable and less hirable.
+Compared to identical women, male elementary school teachers are perceived as having a greater safety threat to children, less likeable and less hireable.

 A 2016 survey on the education workplace in Denmark found that 64% of men compared to 39% of women had rules to stop them from sexually assaulting the children, the most common being closing doors while changing nappies.
 It also found that 10% of men compared to 3% of women were not allowed to be with the children alone and 17% of men reported that there were rules for men only in their workplace.
 35% of men and 24% of women had rules constraining physical contact with children, such as kissing and hugging.
 The survey also reported that 50% of men compared to 15% of women restrained from doing certain activities with children in fear of suspicion of inappropriate conduct.
 This included not having a baby on their lap, not changing nappies and not kissing a child.